trinodb/trino/docs/src/main/sphinx/connector/hudi.rst

 The connector recognizes Hudi tables synced to the metastore by the `Hudi sync tool <https://hudi.apache.org/docs/syncing_metastore>`_.

-To create a catalog that uses the Hudi connector, create a catalog properties file, for example ``etc/catalog/example.properties``, that references the ``hudi`` connector.
-Update the ``hive.metastore.uri`` with the URI of your Hive metastore Thrift service:
+To create a catalog that uses the Hudi connector, create a catalog properties file ``etc/catalog/example.properties`` that references the ``hudi`` connector.
+Update the ``hive.metastore.uri`` with the URI of your Hive metastore Thrift
+service:

 .. code-block:: properties